precise-simulation/mesh-viewer/README.md

 # Installation and Use

-Simply downloading and running the corresponding Python scripts should start both the GUI and application.
+Simply downloading and running the corresponding Python scripts should start both the GUI and application

     python meshviewer_mpl_tk.py